viant/neatly/README.md

 In this case the virtual object emp was defined by 3 fields prefixed with colon(:) sing.
 In order to reference virtual object dollar sign expression is being used.

-### Loading repeated data with iterator expression use case.
+### Loading repeated data with an object tag range expression use case.

    Take as example the following data structure: